na-na-hi/renget/archive/tactical.md

 !!! note 3.
 Hideous Destructor mod:
 >Download [Hideous Destructor mod](https://codeberg.org/mc776/hideousdestructor/releases) Get the latest .pk7 file.
+Alternatively, you can download the newest commit.
+Most submods target this instead of stable releases.

 !!! note 4.
 Some recommended PWADs for beginners: